Project Tracker Template: Free, Simple, & Customizable

 A roadmap view works for agile teams to visualize sprints, epics, and dependencies across a project timeline.
 (Source: Jira)

-You can also compare actual progress with the projected timeline to spot potential delays or resource bottlenecks early and take action to keep the project on track.
-In addition to the timeline view, the template also offers a Kanban board for a more structured and visual workflow, as well as a list view that serves as a centralized hub for all pending tasks.
+I also appreciate the ability to compare actual progress against the projected timeline.
+That side-by-side view helps me catch potential delays or resource bottlenecks.
+Beyond the timeline, the template includes a Kanban board for a more visual workflow and a list view that serves as a central hub for all pending tasks.

 7. Teamwork.com – Best for client-facing workflow